 Vanessa Withun is a contemporary artist of Puerto Rican and Dominican heritage originally from Bronx, New York.
-Growing up in an urban environment, she had little exposure to the beauties that nature offered.
 Coming from an artistic family, including graffiti artists, she was always drawn to the arts.
-After serving in the military and moving to Savannah, she developed an interest in landscapes and nature.
+After serving in the military and moving to Savannah, she developed an interest in conservation and ecology.
 She was inspired by the wetlands and marshes that surrounded the coastal area and decided to pursue a degree in environmental science.
-Although her work is representational, she heavily relies on an intuitive process to create an interesting story rather than just painting what she sees.
-She considers her style to be a combination of Abstract and Realism.
-She believes that art should represent an experience.
+Although her work is representational, she heavily relies on an intuitive process.
+She considers her style to be a combination of Classical Realism and Abstract.
+She believes that from the start of the of the creation process, the painting/drawing process becomes a part of the artist’s unique experience.
+She is interested in how humans relate with their environment to create meaning and the way in which objects, natural or man-made, are perceived by humans.
 She enjoys the use of color and heavy texture to show the intricacies of form and the behavior of light.
+Her method involves working on a heavy textured surface, laying the paint on thick, and scraping with the palette knife to create a mural-like scenario.
 Although she focuses on nature, she also enjoys painting portraits and still-life as well.
 Her work has been exhibited across the United States.